dan-schel/train-disruptions/docs/edge-cases.md

 **Solution:** We need a way to show partial suspensions/bus replacements.
 Likely with a way to display custom text.
 Ideally the map would show a dotted line or something to indicate a partial disruption.

+## Branching lines

+🔴 Solution required for Day 1

+If buses replace all trains beyond Ballarat, there's no way to fit that into a "between X and Y" sentence.
+It would be between "Ballarat, Ararat, **_and_** Maryborough".
+How should we represent that?

+**Solution:** As two separate disruptions?
+One for Ballarat to Ararat, and another for Ballarat to Maryborough? 😢

 ## The Metro Tunnel

 🟠 Solution required relatively soon